austinzheng/Cormorant/README.md

 - Destructuring via pattern matching
 - Custom types (e.g. `deftype`) and multimethods (may not be possible at the moment)
 - Rationals and bignums (may need to wait for a suitable Swift library handling these first)
-- Interpreter rewrite (compile to bytecode rather than direct interpretation) - probably as a separate project
 - Full Foundation/Cocoa bindings
 - Better Swift runtime interop (if proper reflection support ever comes to Swift)